All Episodes

 I did not want to go in there and make a fool of myself.

-Uh the time arrived, the day arrived, and I uh I had my uh my driver drive around a block four times on mustering the courage to get out of the car and go in.
+The time arrived, the day arrived, and I had my driver drive around a block four times.

-Mr. Buckley's driver was waiting outside on 73rd Park to um greet the arriving guests, all of the editors and maybe some other guests too.
+Mr. Buckley's driver was waiting outside on 73rd Park to greet the arriving guests, all of the editors and maybe some other guests too.

-So the car finally we f I finally stop.
+So the car finally stopped.

-I got out, and and I didn't know it was Mr. Buckley's driver at the time, but it was somebody who worked for him, and he told me when I got out of the car.
+I got out, and I didn't know it was Mr. Buckley's driver at the time, but it was somebody who worked for him.

 He could not have been nicer.